outbounder/organic-globdir/README.md

   * `err` - null or Error value

 * when `reactOn` is not provided the organelle is triggered with its dna upon building.
+* setting `waitReadyForEach` to true will use `eachLimit`'s value to emit `forEachEmit` chemicals in prallel batches and wait for their Ready feedback to continue with next batch

 ## reacts to `dna.reactOn` value